ankaAR/bestiario5e/_creatures/the-hungry.md

 ***Bite*** Ataque de arma cuerpo a cuerpo: +8 al ataque, alcance 5 pies, un objetivo.
 Impacto: 8 (1d8 + 4) piercing damage plus 13 (3d8) necrotic damage.

 ***Claws*** Ataque de arma cuerpo a cuerpo: +8 al ataque, alcance 10 pies, un objetivo.
-Impacto: 18 (4d6 + 4) slashing damage.
+Impacto: 18 (4d6 + 4) puntos de daño cortante.
 If the target is Medium or smaller, it is grappled (escape DC 16) and is restrained until the grapple ends.
 While grappling a creature, the Hungry can't attack with its claws.